zyriab/verify-recaptcha/README.md

         return;
       }

-      // Silently executes the ReCaptcha check and returns a token return await executeRecaptcha();
+      // Silently executes the ReCAPTCHA check and returns a token return await executeRecaptcha();
     }